vacp2p/rfc/content/docs/rfcs/67/README.md

 2. [33/WAKU2-DISCV5](/spec/33):
 A node discovery protocol to create decentralized network of interconnected Waku nodes.
 3. [34/WAKU2-PEER-EXCHANGE](/spec/34):
-A peer discovery protocol for resoruce restricting devices.
+A peer discovery protocol for resource restricting devices.

 Status clients MAY use any combination of the above peer discovery methods, which is suited best for their implementation.